railwayapp/docs/src/docs/guides/cli.md

 In situations where user input or interaction isn't possible, such as in CI/CD pipelines, you can set either the `RAILWAY_TOKEN` or `RAILWAY_API_TOKEN` environment variable, based on your specific requirements as detailed below.

+**Note:** You can only use one token at a time, if both are set, the `RAILWAY_TOKEN` variable will be used.

 #### Project Tokens

 You can use [Project Tokens](/deploy/integrations#project-tokens) to authenticate project-level actions.

 Project Tokens allow the CLI to access all the project-level actions in the environment set when the token was created.

+Some actions you can perform with a project token include -
+- Deploying code - `railway up`
+- Redeploying a deployment - `railway redeploy`
+- Viewing build and deployment logs - `railway logs`

+Some actions you **cannot** perform with a project token include -
+- Creating a new project - `railway init`
+- Printing information about the user - `railway whoami`

 Use the token by setting the `RAILWAY_TOKEN` environment variable and then running `railway <command>`.